Tax & Accounting

 Their wealth of expertise and specialised knowledge, combined with their passion for professionalism, make them the perfect choice for all your tax advisory and compliance needs.
 They are ranked as the 8th largest accounting firm in the world and one of the largest in Kenya, offering everything from advisory to auditing services.

 Erastus K. Omolo

-Non-fiscal residents are only taxed on income which is derived or “sourced” from Kenya and not their worldwide income.
+- Non-fiscal residents are only taxed on income that comes from within Kenya.

-However, Kenya has tax treaties and agreements with certain countries.
-Such treaties and agreements prevent an expat from paying tax on the same income twice.
+- However, you need to keep in mind that Kenya does have tax treaties with certain governments, which prevent you from paying tax on the same income twice.

 - The country has a graduating tax system, which means the more you earn, the more tax you are required to pay.

 - Tax rates in Nairobi are range from 10% to 30%, but there is no inheritance, gift, or estate tax.

 - Kenya’s pension fund leaves a lot to be desired, as you will only contribute a negligible amount to it.
 The tax is withheld by your employer, but it is advisable for you to also set aside an amount for a savings fund of your own making

 - Taxes need to be filed by the 30th of June.